leeper/opinioncourse/Assignments/ProblemSet3.md

 ## Submission Instructions

+Please submit your answers as a PDF document via Moodle.
+It should be no more than 4 pages, single-spaced, in Times New Roman font size 12, on A4 paper with standard 2.54cm margins.
 This problem set is self-assessed.
-A solution set is provided on the course website.
+A solution set will be provided on the course website and the activity will be discussed in class.

 ## Feedback

-If you would like feedback on your work, please ask the instructor.
+Group feedback will be provided during class.
+If you would like more specific individual feedback on your work, please ask the instructor during office hours.